-- Ensuring that their child regularly attends school, giving reasons for any absences. - Informing the school of any concerns or problems which may affect their child. - Actively engaging in the school community. - Meeting with the teachers where possible

-- Enabling their child to be as appropriately dressed as possible with regard to the School Uniform Policy parents should talk to their child's class teacher if this is a problem so that the school can support this. - Enabling their child's knowledge and understanding through sharing the ideas sent from school. - Encouraging their child's development and progress. - Completing the 'Home-School' book on a regular basis.
+- Ensuring that their child regularly attends school, giving reasons for any absences. - Informing the school of any concerns or problems which may affect their child. - Actively engaging in the school community. - Meeting with the teachers where possible - Enabling their child to be as appropriately dressed as possible with regard to the School Uniform Policy parents should talk to their child's class teacher if this is a problem so that the school can support this. - Enabling their child's knowledge and understanding through sharing the ideas sent from school. - Encouraging their child's development and progress.

-The school will support parents by:
+The school will support parents by making the following information available: